encikpulasan/pupa/readme.md

 **IMPORTANT**: For security reasons, change the default admin password immediately after first login.

+### Default Roles

+The system initializes with several predefined roles:

+- **SuperAdmin**: Full access to all resources
+- **ContentManager**: Manages posts and content with limited access to other resources
+- **BookingManager**: Manages booking requests with read-only access to users
+- **Patron**: External organization representatives with booking access
+- **Guest**: Limited read-only access to public information

 ### Manual Database Initialization

 If needed, you can manually initialize the database with: